Reading (legislature): Second reading

 A second reading is the stage of the legislative process where a draft of a bill is read a second time.

 In most Westminster-style legislatures, a vote is taken on the general outlines of the bill before being sent to committee.
 In most non-Westminster-style legislatures, the bill's detailed provisions are considered in the second reading, and then voted on clause by clause.

+Hong Kong

+In Legislative Council of Hong Kong, the second reading of the bill starts with the government official or member who introduces the bill moving the motion,"that the bill be read the second time", which they will explain the purpose of the bill.
+The debate on the bill would then usually been adjourned after the motion is moved, with the bill referred to the House Committee, a committee consisting of all members of the Legislative Council, to allow Members more time to study it.
+This will be done either in the House Committee, or in a bills committee set up by the House Committee.

+The debate on the Second Reading will then resume at a resumed council meeting after the bill has been examined and debated on by the House Committee or a bills committee.
+A vote will then be taken by the council after moving the motion "that the bill be read the second time".
+If the motion is not passed, the bill will have failed.
+If it is passed, the bill will be given the second reading.

 Republic of Ireland

-In the Oireachtas, the second reading is referred to as "second stage", though the subheading "second reading" is used in Dáil standing orders, and the motion at second stage is still "that the Bill is to be read a second time".
+In the Oireachtas of Ireland, the second reading is referred to as "second stage", though the subheading "second reading" is used in Dáil standing orders, and the motion at second stage is still "that the Bill is to be read a second time".
 A bill introduced in one house enters the other house at second stage, except that the Seanad second stage is waived for Dáil consolidation bills.
 Once the bill passes second stage it is referred to a select committee of that house or taken in committee stage by the whole house.